UWNETLAB/camarkdown/caMarkdown/tests/womenInComp/Oral-History:Telle_Whitney.md

 **Whitney:**

-It was a [UNIVAC](/UNIVAC "UNIVAC").
+It was a UNIVAC(UNIVAC "UNIVAC").
 I don’t remember the name anymore.
 In my undergraduate computer science curriculum, we had punch cards: you typed them up, and you turned them in, and then you got back a listing, and you evaluated your programming, and then you resubmitted it; and